Rates, Shop Policy & Shipping tips

 RATES & SHOP POLICY:

-Our bench labor rate is $80/hr.
-Our minimum diagnostic/repair fee is $55
+Our bench labor rate is $95/hr.
+Our minimum diagnostic/repair labor fee is $75 per item

-We gladly accept Visa, Master Card, Paypal, Checks or Money Order.
+We gladly accept Visa, Master Card, Amex, Paypal, local Checks or Money Order.

-Delivering your equipment to us constitutes your agreement to incur our minimum bench fee of $55.00 – or – to authorize us to repair your equipment at a minimum fee of $55.00.
+Delivering your equipment to us constitutes your agreement to incur our minimum fee of $75.00 or – to authorize us to repair your equipment at a maximum fee of $75.00.

-If you request an estimate and approve and authorize our estimate, the $55.00 diagnostic fee disappears.
-The estimate you approve will be your actual bill +/- 10%.
-If you request an estimate and decline our estimate, the $55.00 minimum diagnostic fee will be charged.
+If your repair will be more than $75.00 : We will contact you with an estimate.
+The estimate you approve will be your actual bill +/- 15%.
+If you decline our estimate, the $75.00 minimum diagnostic fee will be charged.